-Our arguments here are in parallel with those in the previous subsection.
-The difference is that we deal with a spinning top as in Fig. 2: The top is a simplified one that is composed of four point-masses with mass $m$ and a massless frame.
+Our arguments here are mostly in parallel with those in the previous subsection.
+The difference is that we deal with a spinning top as in Fig. 2: The top is a simplified one composed of four point-masses with mass $m$ and a massless frame.
 Initially, when $t=0$, four point-masses are in the $x-y$ plane, the top spins about $z$ axis with angular speed $\omega$, and the top precesses about $y$ axis with angular speed $\Omega$.
-As usual, we consider situations where angular speed $\omega$ is much greater than the precession angular speed $\Omega$, $\omega >> \Omega$.
 The frame is composed of a stem with length $R$ and four branches with length $r$.
-Initial velocity $v$ of the point-mass $a$ is given by $v= r \omega + R \Omega$.
+Initial speed $v$ of the point-mass $a$ is given by $v= r \omega + R \Omega$.

 Now let us calculate torque on the frame with respect to origin $O$.
-We apply the Proposition-1.
-What we need to derive is the force $\vec{f}$.
-Force $-\vec{f}$ on the point-mass by the frame can be calculated from trajectory that the point-mass makes.
+We will apply the Proposition-1.
+What we need is the force $\vec{f}$.
+Force $\vec{f}$ on the point-mass by the frame can be calculated from trajectory that the point-mass makes.

 Let us calculate trajectory of each point-mass in order to get acceleration of it.
-Let us set up coordinate systems as in Fig. 3, where unit vectors ${\bf \vec{x},\vec{y},\vec{z}}$ and ${\bf \vec{x^{\prime}}, \vec{y^{\prime}},\vec{z^{\prime}}}$ are instantaneous rectangular coordinate systems co-moving with the stem.
+Let us set up coordinate systems as in Fig. 3, where unit vectors $\hat{\bf x},\hat{\bf y},\hat{\bf z}$ and $ \hat{\bf x}^\prime, \hat{\bf y}^\prime, \hat{\bf z}^\prime$ are instantaneous rectangular coordinate systems co-moving with the stem.